lisafast/lacnotredame/content/water/lnd-milfoil.md

 type = "article"
 +++

-## Eurasian watermilfoil - an invasive species

-Originating in Europe, Eurasian watermilfoil is an invasive aquatic plant that grows at depths of 1 to 4 metres [but may sometimes also be found in water as deep as 10 metres] and forms a dense carpet on the lake’s surface.
-According to Environment Canada, “this plant not only pushes out indigenous plant species, but may also be harmful to fish populations by crowding out their spawning grounds… Eurasian watermilfoil is also an impediment to recreational use of aquatic environments.”
+Originating in Europe, Eurasian watermilfoil is an invasive aquatic plant that usually grows at depths of 1 to 4 metres and can form a dense carpet on the lake’s surface.
+According to Environment Canada, “this plant not only pushes out indigenous plant species, but may also be harmful to fish populations by crowding out their spawning grounds.”

 ### Take steps to reduce weed levels

 1. Each broken-off bit of weed can turn into a new plant.
 Avoid areas of the lake infested with the plant, particularly with motorized boats.
 The worst mats are marked by Association buoys in bad summers - stay out of those areas with any kind of boat at all.

-   Milfoil bits may also drift in that have been cut up by boat motors, and lake residents are encouraged to remove them from the lake - use them as compost far from shore.
+   * Milfoil bits may also drift in that have been cut up by boat motors, and lake residents are encouraged to remove them from the lake - use them as compost far from shore.

 2. Cutting does seem to help, as long as you remove the cuttings.
 Lake residents who have been consistently cutting the weeds for a few years notice that fewer and fewer appear.
 Try not to stir up the bottom as you cut - that just moves food into the water for the weeds.
 Raking is not advised at all.

-   Cutting tools – Some residents have purchased Weed shears and/or Aquatic Weed Eradicator cutters for personal use or shared use from this site: https://canadianpond.ca/product/aquatic-weed-rakes-cutters/
+    * Cutting tools – Some residents have purchased Weed shears and/or Aquatic Weed Eradicator cutters for personal use or shared use from this site: https://canadianpond.ca/product/aquatic-weed-rakes-cutters/

 3. Stop sediment from entering the lake - it feeds the weeds.
 Maintain the natural vegetation along the shoreline or restore degraded shorelines to reduce sediment inflow.
 Rehabilitate your shoreline with native plants like Red Osier Dogwood, Pussy Willow, Sweet Gale and Blue Flag iris, as outlined in the Ottawa River Keeper Guide below.